CLOSE X

 Balancing an egg, the Inti Nan Museum

-But I wouldn’t lose any sleep over it.
-After all, GPS also shows that the Prime Meridian is about 100 yards from the exact place it’s supposed to be at the Royal Observatory in Greenwich, England, as well.
+After all, GPS also shows that the Prime Meridian is about 100 yards off, as well.
+It’s not at the exact place it’s said to be at the Royal Observatory in Greenwich, England.

 And one other note…before or after your search for the real equator you may want to spend some time in Quito, or beautiful and almost-magical Cuenca, or spend a few days in the incredible Galapagos Islands.